 Church leaders should discuss tax filing requirements with every new minister, especially those who are recent seminary graduates.
 Leaders need to ask pastors questions like, "How do you plan to pay your income taxes and self-employment taxes?
 Through voluntary withholding?
 The estimated tax procedure?"
 If the latter, provide them with a current copy of IRS Form 1040-ES (including the instructions).
 This is the form used to compute estimated taxes.
 It also includes payment vouchers that are used with each quarterly tax payment.

-For a comprehensive treatment of income tax policies for ministers for 2013, refer to chapter 1 of the2013 Church & Clergy Tax Guide.
+For a comprehensive treatment of income tax policies for ministers, see the Church & Clergy Tax Guide.
 Subscribe to Richard Hammar's Essential Reminders free e-newsletter to alert you weekly to important tax deadlines.

 This content is designed to provide accurate and authoritative information in regard to the subject matter covered.
 It is published with the understanding that the publisher is not engaged in rendering legal, accounting, or other professional service.
 If legal advice or other expert assistance is required, the services of a competent professional person should be sought.
 "From a Declaration of Principles jointly adopted by a Committee of the American Bar Association and a Committee of Publishers and Associations."